burakbayramli/astromaestro/README.md

 detailed character attributes is also shared.
 Chinese and Vedic astrology are the bonus additions.

-All data required for Spiller and Chinese astrology are already under `data`.
-Lewi data needs decans, which are already under `data`, if there is need to regenerate it, see under `jlewi`.
+All data required for Spiller and Chinese astrology are in under `data/decans.dat`.
+Lewi data needs decans, which are already under `data`, if there is need to regenerate it, see `jlewi`.

 ## Usage